-• The materials do not provide implementation guidance for effectively using them in a state- approved bilingual/ESL program.
+• The materials do not provide implementation guidance for effectively using them in a state-approved bilingual/ESL program.
 However, the materials provide a "Tips for ELL" Section on day 5 of each lesson plan.
-For example, the tip in "Module 1, Week 1", states, "To support the inferring comprehension focus, provide oral language sentence stems such as: I think Bella feels I think Bella does that because" It also suggests allowing emergent bilingual students to rehearse the language before writing the dictated sentences.
+For example, the tip in "Module 1, Week 1," states, "To support the writing task on Day 4, provide the following sentence starters: In the beginning , In the middle , At the end ."
+It also suggests that students orally rehearse the language before writing.